Go Ad-Free

 Other essential oil components may also have analgesic activity (de Cassia da Silveira et al, International Journal of Molecular Sciences, Dec.
 9, 2017).
 Like limonene, they may well be acting through TRP channels.

 Researchers have confirmed that TRP channels are important in the development of neuropathy (Ding et al, Cell Discovery, Aug.
 1, 2017).
 That would help explain the benefit of soap for neuropathy.
-So far as we can tell, no scientists have investigated whether TRP channels are responsible for RLS.
+So far as we can tell, no scientists have investigated whether TRP channels have any impact on RLS.

 Rate this article